 Click on the connect button (it actually says “Quickconnect” in FileZilla).
 The FTP progam should now connect to the server and show the contents of one of its folders.
 If this operation fails, correct any errors reported in the status pane.

 Uploading the folder takes a few seconds.
 The FTP client makes one or more connections to the server and uploads files and folders as required to copy the folder structure correctly.
-When the upload is complete, the remote folder should look like this:
+When the upload is complete, the folder in the Remote pane should look like this:

-That’s it, your’re done!
-You can now access the file in your web browser by pointing it to the server, using the full path to the converted web page, e.g. http://examples.spreadsheetconverter.com/calculate/flash/financial/Sales_tax_calculator/Sales_tax_calculator.htm.
+That’s it, you’re done!
+You can now access the file in your web browser by pointing it to the server, using the full path to the converted web page, e.g. https://samples.spreadsheetconverter.com/calculate/html/financial/Sales_tax_calculator/Sales_tax_calculator.htm.

-If you make changes to the generated calculator, e.g. integrate it with an existing page in your own website, it’s always best to retain the page within the outer folder (i.e. Sales_tax_calculator in the example above) to protect the machine-generated file structure.
-You may rename the outer folder if you like.
+If you want to embed the generated calculator on an existing page in your own website, it’s always best to retain the page within the outer folder (i.e. Sales_tax_calculator in the example above) to protect the machine-generated file structure.
+You may give the outer folder a different name if necessary.

 If you have a strong reason to omit the extra folder, you can copy just the folder’s contents to the server.
 All the contents of the calculator’s folder must still be placed in the same folder as the web page, or the calculations from your spreadsheet won’t work.